michaelandrefraniatte/michaelandrefraniatte/README.md

 Source codes, programs, dependencies, libraries, equations, methods, informations, documentations, websites, web applications, extensions, books, designs, concepts, ideas, and all around my works are my own properties.
 No one may copy.

 **Agreements:**
+I only give authorization to use privately my works by being a sponsor.
+I didn't give any authorization to use my works without respect of my compyrights and intellectual properties.
+Otherwise I'm asking to delete and to pay penalities.

 [![Sponsor michaelandrefraniatte](github_sponsor.svg)](https://github.com/sponsors/michaelandrefraniatte)